niemopen/niem-naming-design-rules/ndr6src.md

   version="1"
   xml:lang="en-US">
 ```
-<center><i><a name="fig5-1"></a>Figure 5-1: Conformance target assertion in XSD</i></center><p/>
+<figcaption><a name="fig5-1">Figure 5-1: Conformance target assertion in XSD</a></figcaption>

 In CMF, the `ConformanceTargetURI` property indicates whether a Namespace object represents a reference, extension, or subset namespace.
-For example, the Namespace object equivalent to the namespace in figure 5-1 is shown below:
+For example, the Namespace object equivalent to the namespace in [figure 5-1](#fig5-1) is shown below:

 ```
 <Namespace structures:id="nc">